asoltesz/solakube/README.md

 When Terraform finishes, wait until Rancher shows the cluster status as "Active" (as opposed to "Provisioning").

-## Execute Hetzner feature deployment
+## Download cluster config for kubectl

 Download the cluster settings from Rancher and place them into ~/.kube/config.

+You can use the 'download-cluster-config.sh' script for this.
+This automatically backs up the current config file in case later it is needed.

 Check kubectl and the access to your cluster by executing "kubectl get nodes".
 This should show the virtual-machines/nodes you configured in terraform.tfvars when you configured the cluster.

+## Execute Hetzner feature deployment

 Define FLOATING_IP and HETZNER_TOKEN in your shell.